puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/outlook.md

 [OST](https://support.microsoft.com/en-us/office/introduction-to-outlook-data-files-pst-and-ost-222eaf92-a995-45d9-bde2-f331f60e2790)to
 extract emails and attachments.

-The Artemis TypeScript API allow analyts to extract messages programatically.
+The Artemis TypeScript API allow analysts to extract messages programmatically.
 However, since OST files can be **extremely** large, we want to avoid reading the entire file into memory.